ergoplatform/oracle-core/README.md

 - <REWARD_TOKEN_AMOUNT> - reward token amount in the pool box at the time of update transaction is committed
 - <UPDATE_BOX_CREATION_HEIGHT> - The creation height of the existing update box.

+and are printed in the output of the `prepare-update` command.

+Keep in mind the REWARD_TOKEN_AMOUNT depends on when(in which epoch) the final `update-pool` command will be run.

 ### Update the pool box contract with `update-pool` command
 Make sure the `oracle_config_updated.yaml` config file generated during the `prepare-update` command is in the same folder as the oracle-core binary.
 Run